Chicago Symphony Orchestra

 The Chicago Orchestra was formed in 1891, with Ferdinand W. Peck as president.
 Theodore Thomas, who with his orchestra had visited Chicago for several seasons and was to be musical director of the World's Columbian Exposition (1893), was appointed its first conductor.
 The orchestra performed in the Auditorium Theatre, and moved in 1904 to the new 2566-seat Orchestra Hall.
 Thomas died in 1905; from 1906 it was called the Theodore Thomas Orchestra, and in 1912 it was renamed the Chicago SO.
 Thomas's successors were his assistant, Frederick Stock (1905–42), Désiré Defauw (1943–7), Artur Rodziński (1947–8), Rafael Kubelík (1950–53), Fritz Reiner (1953–63), Jean Martinon (1963–9), Georg Solti (1969–91) and Daniel Barenboim (from 1991).

 Found in 6 Collections and/or Records:

-Abstract The Oldberg papers are arranged in four boxes and relate to his activities with and on behalf of the Chicago Symphony Orchestra and the Orchestral Association.
-The papers are organized into two major categories: general correspondence and subject files.
+The papers of Eric Oldberg (neurosurgeon and Chicago civic leader) relate to his activities with and on behalf of the Chicago Symphony Orchestra and the Orchestral Association.
+The papers consist of general correspondence (1940-1972) and subject files.